gbajsingh/gbajsingh/README.md

 - 👋 Hi, I’m Gurbaj
-- 👀 I’m interested in Front-end and API developemnt.
+- 👀 I’m interested in Front-end and API developement.
-- 🌱 I’m currently working as a contractor at Gillson Solutions building the front-end of a carrier data analytics application
+- 🌱 I’m currently working as a contractor at Gillson Solutions building the front-end of a carrier data analytics application.
 - 💞️ I’m looking to collaborate on a Frontend, Backend or Full-stack opportunities.
 - 📫 You can reach me at sgurbaj408@gmail.com